KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/README.md

 Go to the "fea-analysis" branch, download the file named "FEA Model.wbpj" and open it with Ansys Workbench.
 The workflow and the used model are already in the workbench file!

 CNN Retraining:
 Download the dataset by following the link in the References section and extract all the files.
 Please note that you will be using the folders in the Classification folder.
 Then, go to the "wildfire-classifier-cnn-files" branch, download the file named "Training Script.m" and open it in MATLAB.
 Fill in the sections listed in the code and finally run.
 Make sure all the files you download and use are in the same folder.
-It will take a varying amount of time to train (depends on your specs) and then test, but after, you will have your very own retrained wildfire detection CNN.
+It will take a varying amount of time to train (depends on your specs) and then test, but after that, you will have your very own retrained wildfire detection CNN.

 NOTE: I used MATLAB 2025a, so I do not know if the syntax or script will still work at the time of download.
 I also had to download the Deep Learning Toolbox and the Statistics and Machine Learning Toolbox (not 100% sure if needed by install just in case) using the Add-On explorer.